-The following are the responsibilities of application assembler:
+The following are the responsibilities of the application assembler:

 The following are the responsibilities of bean deployer:

-EAR represents Enterprise Archive file.
-It contains the components of web, EJB, and client.
-All the components are packed in a compressed file called .ear file.
+EAR represents the Enterprise Archive file.
+It contains the components of the web, EJB, and client.
+All the components are packed in a compressed file called the .ear file.

-JAR represents Java Archive file.
-It contains all the class files and library files which constitute an API (Application Programming Interface).
+JAR represents the Java Archive file.
+It contains all the class files and library files that constitute an API (Application Programming Interface).
 All the components are packed in a compressed file called .jar file.

 JTA represents Java Transaction API.
 It is used for coordinating and managing transactions across enterprise information system.